-In 2022, each director received a per diem of Ten Thousand Pesos (P10,000.00) per attendance at Board and Board Committee meetings of the Company.
-There were five (5) Board, four (4) Audit and Risk Oversight Committee, one (1) Executive Compensation Committee and one (1) Corporate Governance Committee meetings held in 2022.
+In 2023, each director received a per diem of Ten Thousand Pesos (P10,000.00), during the March and May meetings, and a per diem of Twenty Thousand Pesos (P20,000.00) during the August and November meetings, per attendance at Board and Board Committee meetings of the Company.
+There were five (5) Board, four (4) Audit and Risk Oversight Committee, and one (1) Corporate Governance Committee meetings held in 2023.